The Historic Community of Westland Acres

 Westland Acres in northeast Wildwood is a predominantly black community, whose history is inextricably linked to that of the Union Baptist Church and the families of former slaves who settled in the area and formed the church.

 In 1797, Daniel Boone came to the area from Kentucky with about fifty families, most of who settled across the Missouri River in today’s St. Charles County.
 One of those settlers, Lawrence Long, instead chose to settle in the Bonhomme Creek area east of the river.
 Long and other pioneers settled in the area which now includes Westland Acres.
 The Long and Frazier families (not the current Frazier family associated with Westland Acres) were white slave owners.
 One of the Long family slaves was William West.
 Another was Polly Ellis.
-Somewhat uncommon for the times, two black men, James Ellis and Philip Winston, purchased 88 ½ acres of land from Andrew Stevens, a slave owner, in about 1868.
+Somewhat uncommon for the times, two black men, James Ellis and Philip Winston, purchased 88 ½ acres of land from Andrew Stevens, a former slave owner, in about 1868.
 One of Stevens’ former slaves was Polly, James Ellis’ wife.
 The Ellis’ and Winston’s eventually donated or sold a small plot for use as a burial ground for former slaves and their family members.
 Area slaves, who typically were buried on their owners’ plantations before emancipation, now needed to be interred elsewhere and not all families owned land yet.

 The Antioch Baptist Church was formally established along Wild Horse Creek Road near Eatherton Road in 1841 by white Baptist planters, mainly from Virginia (although worship may have occurred for years prior).
 Included among the founders of this area were the Coleman and Tyler families, who owned many slaves and had large plantation holdings in today’s Wild Horse Creek Valley and Babler State Park areas.
 Many of their slaves were also baptized into that original church.
 After the Civil War, the plantation owners, whose slaves were then newly free, deeded the old church and grounds to several of the freed slaves and constructed the current Antioch Baptist Church and Cemetery further east on Wild Horse Creek Road.
 The “colored” church became Mt.
 Pleasant Colored Baptist Church in 1872 (also known as the “African Free Colored Church”) with its associated burial ground for black members.
 The congregation of Mt.
 Pleasant died out or moved on during the first quarter of the twentieth century, and the building was abandoned.
 The roots of the present Union Baptist Church in Westland Acres include those which extend westward to former slaves of the Tylers and Colemans and the membership of Mt.
 Pleasant Colored Baptist Church.